ygda-org/programming-guide/sections/git-setup.md

 # Setting Up GitHub

-In this section, we will be creating a GitHub repository and committing your work there to share with an officer!
+In this section, we will be creating a GitHub repository and pushing your work there to share with an officer!
 You're at the very last step of this tutorial, and this is how we can verify you have completed all your work.

 ---